godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

   the "World" as the main game node.

-  Any GUI would need to also be a singleton, be transitory parts of the "World", or be manually added as a direct child of the root.
+  Any GUI would need to also be a singleton; be a transitory part of the "World"; or be manually added as a direct child of the root.
 Otherwise, the GUI nodes would also delete themselves during scene transitions.